vancleve/BIO770-DWVR/README.md

     compiling the R Markdown file should produce the figures as they were presented during the lightning talk.
 If you want a challenge, you can even write your slides in R Markdown too\!

+## Tips for making sure I can run your R code.

+  - Create a separate folder for each assignment and put the `.Rmd` and all the necessary files (data files, images, etc) in that folder.
+  - Zip the contents of that folder (or the folder itself) and submit that to Canvas.
+  - Use *relative* directories when pointing to files.
+Relative directories begin simply the name of the file or subdirectory of the current directory (I use relative directories in all the course `.Rmd`).
+That is, avoid directories like `C:\Documents\student\R\stuff\stuff.jpg` and instead simply put `stuff.jpg` if its in the same directory as the `.Rmd`.
+  - Make sure your analyses run without errors and your `.Rmd` can be knit into a `.html` file successfully by first typing `rm(list=ls())` and then knitting the file.
+This will start your workspace from scratch and is also a good way of preventing the problem where an analysis worked when you closed R but now doesn’t when you reopen it.

 # Getting help (i.e., uh, how do I…?)